anandrajasekar18/CS7015-IITM/README.md

 1) Numpy
 2) Pickle
 3) Sklearn
+4) Tensorflow
+5) scipy
+6) Matplotlib
+7) Pandas

+### Usage
+Download the directory and use bash run.sh in terminal.
+Change placeholders in run.sh for train, validation and test data.

+## Programming Assignment 3
+Implementation of RNN for transliteration from english to Hindi.
+Also includes code for bidirectional lstm and attention.
+### Prerequisites
+1) Numpy
+2) Pickle
+3) Tensorflow
+4) Matplotlib
+5) Scipy

 ### Usage
 Download the directory and use bash run.sh in terminal.
 Change placeholders in run.sh for train, validation and test data.